Agneepath-2025/regform/public/markdown/squash.md

 1. Format will either be a single elimination knockout bracket, or in group-round robins, and then knockouts (depending on the number of registered teams).

-2. Each team will consist of 5 players (3 playing and 2 substitutes).
+2. Each team will consist of 3 to 5 players (3 playing and 2 substitutes).
 The 3 players will be divided in a random seed order.

 3. Each team’s match will be divided into 3 singles matches.
 Each singles match will be a **best of 3** games.